The Montcalm: The Marble Arch by The Montcalm London

 The Marble Arch by The Montcalm is a smaller site and was once a townhouse.

-M By Montcalm Shoreditch Tech City Hotel
+Montcalm East

-M By Montcalm Shoreditch Tech City Hotel is a contemporary-style, 18-storey hotel capable of holding events for 250 delegates.
-It contains 269 rooms, a business centre, meeting room space on its second floor, a spa and fitness centre, a swimming pool, two bars and two restaurants – one on the ground floor and the other on the 17th floor.
+Montcalm East is a contemporary-style, 18-storey hotel with 269 rooms.

 The 17th floor restaurant, Urban Coterie, is overseen by head chef Martin Zahumensky (formerly of restaurants Texture and Hibiscus).
 The interior design of the restaurant and its Sky Bar, produced by Tonik Associates, takes inspiration from the building's architecture, using traditional materials like brass, timber, bianco marble and leather.
-A private dining room, which seats 12 people, offers views over the city and the restaurant's menu is billed as a celebration of all things British.

 The Montcalm at The Brewery London City

 Formerly the site of Whitbread & Co., Britain's first purpose-built mass production brewery, The Montcalm at The Brewery's building is listed and dates back to 1750 when Samuel Whitbread moved his brewing operations to Chiswell Street on the 'eastern rim of Georgian London', now Barbican.
 The last beer was brewed on the site in 1976, after which it became Whitbread Plc's Head Office and then The Brewery, a conference and banqueting venue.

 The hotel contains a gourmet gastropub (The Jugged Hare), a restaurant (Chiswell Street Dining Rooms) and business conference facilities.